biswa2210/PROJECT-2-UEMK/README.md

 ## Importance
 Using this web application user can stusy interesting things about algorithms and learn how they actually work.
 ## Making
-It has been created using JavaScript, CSS, SCSS, ReactJS, HTML5, Vercel, Firebase, Chat Engine XDK, nodejs and Formik.
+It has been created using advance JavaScript, advance CSS3, SCSS, ReactJS, advance HTML5, Vercel, Firebase, Chat Engine XDK, nodejs and Formik.
 It is fully responsive.
+For references for algorithms I have used _[geeksforgeeks]_(https://www.geeksforgeeks.org/) and _[wikipedia]_(https://www.wikipedia.org/).
+For all custom images I have used [photoshop](www.adobe.com/Adobe/Photoshop).
 ## Screenshots :point_down:
 <img src="s1.PNG" width="450" height= "250"> <img src="s2.PNG" width="450" height= "250">